Understanding or Memorizing? A Case Study of German Definite Articles in Language Models: Data

 To extract gender-case–specific article transition gradients, we construct one dataset for each cell $z\,{=}\,(g,c)\,{\in}\,\mathcal{G}\,{\times}\,\mathcal{C}$.
 Each dataset contains sentences in which only articles corresponding to $z$ are masked.
 We filter German Wikipedia sentences \cite{wikipedia}, retaining only those where spaCy \cite{Honnibal_spaCy_Industrial-strength_Natural_2020} identifies a definite singular article with the desired gender and case (Figure~\ref{fig:data-overview}).
 We denote the resulting datasets by $\datasymbol^g_c$ (e.g., \dataNM\ for masculine-nominative).
 Sizes range from 19K to 61K (Table~\ref{tab:data-size}), and each dataset is split into train (80\%), validation (10\%), and test (10\%) subsets.

-To probe behavior without gender/case cues, we construct a grammar-neutral dataset \dataNEUT.
+To probe behavior without gender/case cues, we construct \dataNEUT, a dataset with minimized gender and case cues.
 It is derived from the Wortschatz Leipzig German news corpus \cite{goldhahn2012lcc, wortschatz_deu_news_2024_300K} and filtered to exclude sentences containing determiners, definite or indefinite articles, or third-person pronouns.
-The resulting dataset is largely free of explicit grammatical gender and case information and serves as a gender–case–independent reference in our analyses.
+The resulting dataset serves as a gender–case–independent reference in our analyses.

 Full generation details are in Appendix~\ref{app:data}.